MDrica1/MDrica1/README.md

 ### Hi there 👋

-I am an astrophysicist orbiting the world of Data Science.
+I am an astrophysicist orbiting the world of Data.

 I was traveling through space hunting variable stars, when, suddenly, a massive planet diverted my trajectory and trapped me in an eccentric orbit.
 The large body had several moons, called Python, Pandas, SQL etc.